ltrgoddard/thesis/temp.markdown

-fact that these issues were considered at length in the author’s own M.Phil. dissertation, and while some of its conclusions would be dissented from in the present context, the evidence and analysis on which they are based would not.[^23]

-The other topic largely absent from this thesis is less straightforward.
+fact that these issues were considered at length in the author’s own M.Phil. dissertation, and while some of its conclusions would be dissented from in the present context, the evidence and analysis on which they are based would not.[^23] The other topic largely absent from this thesis is less straightforward.
 The study of Prynne’s prose was compared above to the study of Ezra Pound’s, but this is far from being the only point of connection between the two men.
 In fact, the figure of Pound could be said to haunt every one of the following chapters.
 The vitriolic and polemical tone of Prynne’s critical writing and correspondence, discussed in relation to Leavis in Chapter 1, has a lineage which could equally—perhaps even more justifiably—be traced to Pound.
-Like Pound, Prynne has acted as a sort of poetic impresario for friends and acquaintances, a set of activities which is considered in the first half of Chapter 2.
-Even Prynne’s discussion of the relation between abstraction, corruption and value in ‘A Note on Metal’, considered at length in the second half of that chapter, has shades of Pound’s economic thought, and while Chapter 3 does engage briefly with Pound on a direct level, this is subordinated to a focus on Wyndham Lewis.
+Like Pound, Prynne has acted as a sort of poetic impresario for friends and acquaintances, a set of activities which is considered in Chapter 1 and the first half of Chapter 2.
+Even Prynne’s discussion of the relation between abstraction, corruption and value in ‘A Note on Metal’, considered at length in the second half of the latter chapter, has shades of Pound’s economic thought, and while Chapter 3 does engage briefly with Pound on a direct level, this is subordinated to a focus on Wyndham Lewis.
 It would be misleading to claim that Pound is excluded from the body of this thesis for the same reason that it does not include detailed studies of Olson and Ed Dorn—namely, that he is an American.
 Pound’s long-term expatriate status would make such an exclusion problematic, to say the least.
 The real reason is again one of space.
 To provide a full account of Prynne’s relation to Pound would (and perhaps one day will) be the task of an entire thesis, not merely a